coder/docs/guides/ssl-certificates/route53.md

 This guide will show you how to install cert-manager v1.0.1 and set up your cluster to issue Let's Encrypt certificates for your Coder installation so that you can enable HTTPS on your Coder deployment.
-It will also show you how to configure your Coder hostname and Dev URLs.
+It will also show you how to configure your Coder hostname and dev URLs.

 > We recommend reviewing the official cert-manager
 > [documentation](https://cert-manager.io/docs/) if you encounter any issues or